danvuk567/Linux-Command-Data-Analytics/README.md

 ## **Objective** ##

-This is an excercise in demonstrating how you can do some basic data exploration, data cleaning and simple analytics on a text file using Linux commands.
+This is an exercise in demonstrating how you can do some basic data exploration, data cleaning and simple analytics on a text file using Linux commands.
 The csv source file used is the Loan risk prediction dataset found on Kaggle.

 ## **Highlights** ##